ashwin-pc/hiccup/README.md

 ![](public/logo192.png)

 A static start page to get to your most important links, **FAST**.
-You can use this for your home server, new tab using browser extentions, or basically anywhere you can server a static webpage from!
+You can use this for your home server, new tab using browser extentions, use the **demo page** directly or basically anywhere you can server a static webpage from!

 ### [Live Demo](https://test.designedbyashw.in/hiccup/)